Mechanised Infantry Vehicle: Design and characteristics

 Several news articles had speculated that it might be based on the design of the French VBCI infantry fighting vehicle.
 In February 2014, France agreed to lend a few VBCIs to the British Army for testing.
-French military sources also reported that the British Army is interested in purchasing the vehicle.
-General Dynamics Land Systems also offered a vehicle, while ST Kinetics offered its Terrex as a variant.
+French military sources reported that the British Army is interested in purchasing the vehicle.
+General Dynamics Land Systems offered a vehicle, while ST Kinetics offered its Terrex as a variant.
 The Boxer and Patria AMV X were favourites, as well.

-On 31 March 2018 the British Army rejoined the Boxer programme.
+In March 2018 the British Army rejoined the Boxer programme.
 The Boxer is an eight-wheeled multirole vehicle, consisting of two key elements: the platform/drive-line and the removable mission module.
 The mission module is a key feature of Boxer, it allowing the vehicle to be rapidly changed to meet different operational requirements.
 Mission modules are attached by four points and can be swapped within an hour under field conditions.